Petlja/TextualProgrammingInPython/source/4_Reading data/1_Text, and numbers.md

 Whether we choose one or the other form of the *input* function, depends on the purpose of the program.
 When writing a program in which other people will enter data, we use a form with an argument, serving as an instruction.
 When we write a program only for personal short-term (maybe even one-time) use, then we have no need for instructions and can use a form without arguments.

-Also, be aware that for some of the environments in which the program is running, we can arrange that data is being read from another location where we prepared it n advance, instead of reading the data from the keyboard.
+Also, be aware that for some of the environments in which the program is running, we can arrange our program so  that the data is being read from another location where we've prepared it in advance, instead of reading the data from the keyboard.
 In such cases there is no waiting for the data to be entered, it is loaded automatically and there is no need to print the instruction.
 Therefore, in such cases we would also use the *input* function without arguments.

 ## Reading numbers